Spectacled bear: Threats

-The Andean bear is threatened due to poaching and habitat loss.
+The Andean bear is threatened due to poaching and habitat loss, attributable to agricultural expansion and illegal mining.
 Poaching might have several reasons: trophy hunting, pet trade, religious or magical beliefs, natural products trade and conflicts with humans.

+Hunting

 Trophy hunting of Andean bear was apparently popular during the 19th century in some rural areas of Latin-America.
 In the costumbrist novel María by Colombian writer Jorge Isaacs, it was portrayed as an activity for privileged young men in Colombia.
 Tales regarding pet bears are also known from documents about the Ecuadorian aristocracy of that time.
 These threats might have diminished in recent years, but there are still isolated reports of captive bears confiscated in rural areas, which usually are unable to adapt again to their natural habitat and must be kept in zoological facilities.

-Religious or magical beliefs might be motivations for killing Andean bears, especially in places where bears are related to myths of disappearing women or children, or where bear parts are related to traditional medicine or superstitions.
-In this context, the trade of bear parts might have commercial value.
-Their gall bladders appear to be valued in traditional Chinese medicine and can fetch a high price on the international market.
-Conflicts with humans, however, appear to be the most common cause of poaching in large portions of its distribution.
+Habitat loss

+Nowadays, the distribution area of the Tremarctos ornatus is influenced by the human presence, mainly due to habitat destruction and degradation, hunting and fragmentation of populations.
+This fragmentation is mainly found in Venezuela, Colombia, Ecuador and Argentina.
+It represents several problems to this population because, first, their persistence is compromised if they are small, isolated populations, even without facing habitat loss or hunting.
+Second, the transformation of the landscape represents loss of availability of the type of habitats spectacled bears need.
+Third, fragmentation exposes bears to hunting and killing due to its accessibility.
+Perhaps the most epidemic problem for the species is extensive logging and farming, which has led to habitat loss for the largely tree-dependent bears.
+Shortage of natural food sources might push bears to feed on crops or livestock, increasing the conflict that usually results in poaching of individuals.
+Impacts of climate changes on bear habitat and food sources are not fully understood, but might have potential negative impact in the near future.
+Limited habitat viability and low overall population may also intensify the effects of poaching by concentrating bears into smaller areas of suitable habitat but higher poaching risk.

+Human-bear conflict

 Andean Bears are often suspected of attacking cattle and raiding crops, and are killed for retaliation or in order to avoid further damages.
 It has been argued that attacks to cattle attributed to Andean bear are partly due to other predators.
 Raiding of crops can be frequent in areas with diminishing natural resources and extensive crops in former bear habitat, or when problematic individuals get used to human environments.

-The intensity of poaching can create ecological traps for Andean bears.
-That is, if bears are attracted to areas of high habitat quality that are also high in poaching risk.

-Perhaps the most epidemic problem for the species is extensive logging and farming, which has led to habitat loss for the largely tree-dependent bears.
-Shortage of natural food sources might push bears to feed on crops or livestock, increasing the conflict that usually results in poaching of individuals.
-Impacts of climate changes on bear habitat and food sources are not fully understood, but might have potential negative impact in the near future.

-As stated, one of the major limitations to the viability of bear populations is human-caused mortality, mainly poaching and habitat loss; but the other big limitation is population size.
-Therefore, the most effective actions for their viability will be to increase population size and decrease poaching.
-For these actions to be effective, it is needed to understand where they are carried out, identifying areas where habitat protection and landscape management are realistically capable of maintaining large bear populations.